benjithedalilama/alice-frontend/final/final.md

 The centralized nature of middleware ensures that the `validateToken` function is the only function and code responsible for validating the token.
 If I needed to change the method of authentication, I could simply modify my middleware function and any necessary parameters/configuration, ensuring that if the user is not authenticated a 401 Error is thrown, and if they are, executing the intended task, in the above case, getting hubs, or creating a hub, illustrating the separation of concerns and extensibility.

+### Scalability
+My application is scalable by design; however, I have not tested it by putting it under extreme traffic loads.
+Firstly, Node.js' event-driven I/O (input/output) helps it stay lightweight and efficient.
+"Where Node.js really shines is in building fast, scalable network applications, as it’s capable of handling a huge number of simultaneous connections with high throughput, which equates to high scalability" (Capan, 2017).
+Node.js enables me to have hundreds of thousands of users interacting with my app simultaneously and would handle it well.
+Mongo, with appropriate configuration, is highly scalable and can both scale data, clusters, and performance.
+Mongo is fast by design, storing unstructured data in hash tables for quick reading and writing.

 ### Services
 Much like my frontend service, I implement a service pattern in my backend that separates the database access out from the API server file to services.
 These services enforce separation of concerns and abstract out database access.
 Figure fourteen shown above shows the `HubService` being used to create and get all hubs with their respective methods on the `HubService` class.
 If implemented correctly, this abstraction ensures I can expect a specific result to be returned by the class method, requiring only that I focus on the API server logic.
 This is especially powerful while working on teams that write robust and precise tests for behaviors of their systems’ individual parts, as they are able to more quickly collaborate and communicate behaviors.
 For example, I can write a test to describe the `HubService` and ensure that the delete method returns a promise while the `getAll` method returns an array.
 If a team member rewrites the `HubService` changing the behavior, running the test suite locally will result in the test suite failing, and more importantly the deployment tools should not build a breaking application.